 Nordic people prefer to drink black drip coffee, illustrated by 46% of Swedes choosing black drip coffee as their preference in a 2020 poll.
 This is followed by drip coffee with milk, picked by 27% of Swedes.
 Interestingly, not a single person in the poll preferred decaf coffee.

-Another, much less socially accepted, way Nordic people across the region have had their coffee for ages, is mixed with alcohol of pretty much most kinds, with moonshine being a favorite in the more rural Nordic areas and cognac being preferred in the upper middle class.
+Another, much less socially accepted, way Nordic people across the region have had their coffee for ages, is mixed with alcohol of pretty much most kinds, with home-distilled/moonshine being a favorite in the more rural Nordic areas, and cognac being preferred by the upper-middle class.

 This boozy way of having coffee is called kaffekask/kaffegök/kaffehalva in Sweden, and kaffekarsk in Norway.
 Here’s how you make it: